video-dev/hls.js/API.md

 Scale factor to be applied against measured bandwidth average, to determine whether we can switch up to a higher quality level.
 If `abrBandWidthUpFactor * bandwidth average < level.bitrate` then ABR can switch up to that quality level.

+#### `minAutoBitrate`
+(default: `0`)

+Return the capping/min bandwidth value that could be used by automatic level selection algorithm.
+Useful when browser or tab of the browser is not in the focus and bandwidth drops

 ## Video Binding/Unbinding API